 Titus is one of those books of the Bible you almost never hear anyone talk about.
 Humbly nestled between 2 Timothy and Philemon and at a mere 3 chapters long, it’s one of those books that’s easy to ignore.

 Don’t.
-Like all of God’s word, it’s awesome and useful.
+It’s awesome and useful.

 In fact, without Titus we wouldn’t have two of the most beautiful portrayals of what this whole Jesus thing is all about.
 Here’s one: